 Through our employee-developed Focus First mindfulness program, we are incorporating training and mindful work practices across Maritime Electric.
+Pictured: Matt, Power Line Foreperson.

 Our approach to health and safety is guided by our Health, Safety and Environment Management System (HSEMS) which aligns with ISO 45001.
-Every three years, we complete a full safety audit.
+Every three years, we also complete a full safety audit.
 As an indicator of safety performance, we track our Total Injury Frequency Rate (TIFR).
 TIFR represents the total number of injuries for every 200,000 hours worked by employees.
 Last year, we achieved a